-We hold an aggregate of 1,624,465 shares of Front Yard common stock in open market transactions, and we may purchase additional shares of Front Yard common stock from time to time.
+We hold an aggregate of 1,624,465 shares of Front Yard common stock, and we may purchase or otherwise acquire additional shares of Front Yard common stock from time to time.
 If additional purchases are commenced, any such purchases of Front Yard common stock by us may be discontinued at any time, or we may commence sales of such common stock.
 To the extent we have purchased, or continue to acquire, Front Yard common stock, we will be exposed to risks and uncertainties with respect to our ownership of such shares, including downward pressure on Front Yard's stock price, including, without limitation, following Front Yard's announcement that it terminated the Merger Agreement with Amherst, a reduction or increase of dividends declared and paid on the Front Yard stock and/or an inability to dispose of such shares at a time when we otherwise may desire or need to do so.
 There can be no assurance that we will be successful in mitigating such risks.

-In addition, under the terms of the Amended AMA, at the option of Front Yard, up to 25% of Incentive Fees each year and up to 50% of a Termination Fee, if payable, may be paid in shares of Front Yard common stock.
+In addition, under the terms of the Termination Agreement, Front Yard, at its option, may pay up to \$21.0 million of the termination fee and other consideration in shares of its common stock.
 Should Front Yard make this election, we would further be exposed to the above-described market risk on the shares we receive.